 What does it take to build a simple electronic circuit?
 Do you need an engineering degree for that?
 Of course not!
 You can learn how to build a simple circuit in a few easy steps.

 First, you need to decide which power source you would use.
 After that, you need to select your circuit components and figure out how you will join them.

 For example, we are building an amplifier circuit, which uses an LM386 IC, along with some resistors and capacitors.
 A 9V DC battery powers the circuit.
-The output is received at the speaker, which is an amplified version of the input signal.
+The output is received by the speaker, which is an amplified version of the input signal.
 The capacitors in this circuit are used for a variety of purposes.
-In some places they block DC and couple the signal from input to output, in others they supply extra current keeping the supply voltage from sagging, keeping the 9V smooth under heavy loads, In some cases, they are used as to filter undesired frequencies.
+In some places they block DC and couple the signal from input to output, in others they supply extra current keeping the supply voltage from sagging, and keeping the 9V smooth under heavy loads, In some cases, they are used to filter undesired frequencies.